The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: Extensions of some results from

-\begin{prop} If $X$ has a finite covering by evenly covered open sets (in particular, if $X$ is compact) then $I^{\bar p}S_*(\td{X},\td{A};R)$ is chain homotopy equivalent over $R[\pi]$ to a nonnegatively-graded chain complex of free $R[\pi]$-modules.
+\begin{prop} Let $Z$ be a filtered space and let $A$ be an open subset of $Z$.
+Let $\bar p$ be a perversity.

-{\rm (ii)} For all $X$, $I^{\bar p}S_*(\td{X},\td{A};R)$ is chain homotopy equivalent over $R[\pi]$ to a nonnegatively-graded chain complex of flat $R[\pi]$-modules. \end{prop}
+{\rm (i)} If $Z$ has a finite covering by evenly covered open sets (in particular, if $Z$ is compact) then $IS^{\bar p}_*(\td{Z},\td{A};\Z)$ is chain homotopy equivalent over $\Z[\pi]$ to a nonnegatively-graded chain complex of free $\Z[\pi]$-modules.

-\begin{proof}[Proof of Proposition \ref{f1}] The only place in the proof of \cite[Proposition 6.4]{friedmanmcclure} where the hypothesis that $F$ is a field is used is in the proof of Lemma 6.6, where it is asserted that $B(V)$ is free.
-But the hypothesis is not needed there, because $\tilde{V}\approx V\times \pi$ and hence $B(V)$ is isomorphic to the tensor product of $R[\pi]$ with the cokernel of
+{\rm (ii)} For all $Z$, $IS^{\bar p}_*(\td{Z},\td{A};\Z)$ is chain homotopy equivalent over $\Z[\pi]$ to a nonnegatively-graded chain complex of flat $\Z[\pi]$-modules. \end{prop}